leanprover/lean4/doc/declarations.md

 Here ``t₁, ..., tₙ`` are any terms in the context in which the expression appears, the expressions ``pᵢⱼ`` are patterns, and the terms ``sᵢ`` are expressions in the local context together with variables introduced by the patterns on the left-hand side.
 Each ``sᵢ`` should have the expected type of the entire ``match`` expression.

 Any ``match`` expression is interpreted using the equation compiler, which generalizes ``t₁, ..., tₙ``, defines an internal function meeting the specification, and then applies it to ``t₁, ..., tₙ``.
-In contrast to the definitions in :numref:`the_equation_compiler`, the terms ``tᵢ`` are arbitrary terms rather than just variables, and the expression can occur anywhere within a Lean expression, not just at the top level of a definition.
+In contrast to the definitions in [The Equation Compiler](declarations.md#the-equation-compiler), the terms ``tᵢ`` are arbitrary terms rather than just variables, and the expression can occur anywhere within a Lean expression, not just at the top level of a definition.
 Note that the syntax here is somewhat different: both the terms ``tᵢ`` and the patterns ``pᵢⱼ`` are separated by commas.

 .. code-block:: lean